sriya26/Algostats/README.md

 ## About the project <a name="introduction"></a>
 ***
-* A website based application created to demonstrate the roles played by variou types of algrithm in a movie recommender system used by web streaming applications like Netflix.
+* A website based application hosted on Heroku created to demonstrate the roles played by variou types of algrithm in a movie recommender system used by web streaming applications like Netflix.
 * The algorithms used and compared include:

     * Machine Learning and Deep Learning models for the main recommender system.